Mother Refuses To Get An Emotional Support Animal For Her Daughter Because She Doesn't Like Dogs

 When parents dismiss the potential benefits of emotional support animals, it can hinder their children's healing process.

-Studies in psychology have indicated that emotional support animals can enhance well-being by providing companionship and reducing feelings of loneliness.
+Studies have indicated that emotional support animals can enhance well-being by providing companionship and reducing feelings of loneliness.

 Understanding the role of pets in emotional health can help families navigate discussions about acquiring an emotional support animal.